rudderlabs/rudderstack-docs/destinations/analytics/aws-personalize.md

 To use `PutUsers` and `PutItems` for Personalize, use the latest images for [**`rudder-server`**](https://github.com/rudderlabs/rudder-server) and [**`rudder-transformer`**](https://github.com/rudderlabs/rudder-transformer) images.
 {% endhint %}

-The following snippet shows an example of sending track event, with mapped field specified in the [RudderStack dashboard](https://app.rudderstack.com/):
+The following snippet shows an example of sending a `track` event with the mapped field specified in the [RudderStack dashboard](https://app.rudderstack.com/):

 ```javascript
 rudderanalytics.track("PRODUCT ADDED", {